borkdude/blog/posts/babashka-cli-help-and-completions.md

 More exciting related stuff is coming soon.
-The new Babashka CLI will be integrated into babashka of course, but also babashka [tasks](https://book.babashka.org/#tasks) will be pimped with automatic help and cmopletions.
+The new Babashka CLI will be integrated into babashka of course, but also babashka [tasks](https://book.babashka.org/#tasks) will be pimped with automatic help and completions.
 I'm not yet done with that work though.

-Meanwhile I've been porting over [squint](https://github.com/squint-cljs/squint/pull/835) and [neil](https://github.com/babashka/neil/pull/263) over to the automatic help already.
+Meanwhile I've been porting [squint](https://github.com/squint-cljs/squint/pull/835) and [neil](https://github.com/babashka/neil/pull/263) over to the automatic help already.